jasontcrabtree/blog.jasontcrabtree/_posts/2019-04-26-strategic-insights-from-the-slack-s1.md

 excerpt: A brief review of Slack's Strategic Plans, as told by their recent S-1 document
 ---

-Because I'm a total nerd for business software, I just spent the last hour reading [Slack's](https://slack.com) S-1 (document detailed the public sale of their shares) document, which was filled today.
+Because I'm a total nerd for business software, I just spent the last hour reading [Slack's](https://slack.com) S-1 (document detailed the public sale of their shares), which was filled today.

 You can access that here: [Slack's S-1 Document](https://www.sec.gov/Archives/edgar/data/1764925/000162828019004786/slacks-1.html)